 News trading can be profitable, but it is also dangerous.
 If you underestimate the impact of the report, or things don't quite go as planned, your account can be adversely affected.

-Overall, I don't recommend that you trade at news time unless you are trading long term.
-That said, everyone has their preferred method and it is possible to make profit trading the news short term if you pay close attention and are quick and nimble.
+Overall, we don't recommend that you trade at news time unless you are trading long term.
+That said, everyone has their preferred method and it is possible to make a profit trading the news short term if you pay close attention and are quick and nimble.